-- (i) Surf-Freestyle - (ii) Surf-Slalom
+- i.
+Surf-Freestyle

+- ii.
+FreeFly-Slalom

+- iii.
+Waves

+- iv.
+Big Air

 The rules of which can be found in the relevant discipline section of this Rulebook.

 Other Special or Show Disciplines may be scheduled in an event.
 All scheduled disciplines at the events shall be announced in the Race Notice.